dephekt/crawler/README.md

 ### Running the Application

 Ensure that `scanner_domains.txt` exists in the same directory as `app.py` and contains at least one domain name.
 Additional domains should be on new lines.
+Optionally, one can pass `--infile <input file>` or `--outfile <output file>` to specify a custom path and filename.

 Then run:

     python app.py --scan

-The application should log to `stdout` and to `scanner_log.txt`.
+By default, the application will log scan results to  `scanner_log.txt` if `--outfile` is not passed.

+To enable logging to the console pass `--debug` to `app.py`, for example:

+    python app.py --scan --debug --infile C:\domains.txt --outfile C:\scan_log.txt